MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-vision.md

 using System.Collections.Generic;
 ```

-Then, replace the code in the POST task with the one in the snippet below.
+Then, replace the code in the **Post** task with the one in the snippet below.
 The code reads the image url from the user, sends it to the Emotion API, and finally replies back to the user with the dominant emotion it recognized for a face in the image, including the confidence score.

 ```cs